strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==

 = 2.1.1 =
+* BUG FIX: Fixed issue with SCA authentications via Stripe for subscriptions with a $0 initial payment.
+(Thanks, mjulian87 on Github.)
+* BUG FIX: Fixed issue where code was shown in the message box when applying a discount code.
-* BUG FIX: Fixed issue where pmpro_is_checkout would return true if no checkout page was set.
+* BUG FIX: Fixed issue where pmpro_is_checkout() would always return true if no checkout page was set.
+This caused JavaScript issues on non-checkout pages.
+* BUG FIX: The SVN repo on WordPress.org was missing a file for about 10 minutes after version 2.1 was pushed.
+Users who upgraded during this time may be missing that file.
+Updating now will restore it.

 = 2.1 - 2019-09-13 =
 * FEATURE: Updated Stripe integration to support Stripe v3, Stripe Elements, and their Secure Customer Authorization process.